 - Approve the connection to your Google account

-- If an Analytics account, UA property, and/or GA4 property are not associated with this Google account, they will be created
+- If an Analytics account and/or GA4 property are not associated with this Google account, they will be created

-- If an Analytics account, UA property, and/or GA4 property are associated with this Google account, you will be prompted to select the Account, UA Property, and/or GA4 property that you wish to connect.
+- If an Analytics account and/or GA4 property are associated with this Google account, you will be prompted to select the Account and GA4 property that you wish to connect.
 If a GA4 property and associated web data stream are not yet available, they will be created.

 - Click Configure Analytics to proceed

 - You will be returned to the dashboard with a notice that Analytics setup is complete

 - To verify the creation and connection of the new GA4 property, go to Site Kit > Settings > Connected Services > Analytics.
 The GA4 property will now be listed.

 If you have connected Analytics through Site Kit in the past without adding GA4 or you have deleted a previously connected GA4 property, the Complete setup for Analytics button will display in Site Kit > Settings > Connected Services > Analytics beginning with Site Kit version 1.86.0, released on October 24, 2022.